umccr/htsget-rs/README.md

 This directory also contains example events used by a cloud instance of htsget-rs in the [events][data-events] subdirectory.
 - [deploy]: An example deployment of [htsget-http-lambda].

+In htsget-rs the ticket server handled by [htsget-http-actix] or [htsget-http-lambda], and the data block server is handled by the [storage backend][storage-backend], either [locally][local-storage], or using [AWS S3][s3-storage].
+This project layout is structured to allow for extensibility and modularity.
+For example, a new ticket server and data server could be implemented using Cloudflare, where the ticket server is implemented using Cloudflare Workers in a new `htsget-http-workers` crate and the data server is implemented using R2, with a `R2Storage` backend in [htsget-search].

+See the [overview of htsget-search][htsget-search-overview] for more information on the storage backend.

 [htsget-config]: htsget-config
 [htsget-http-actix]: htsget-http-actix
 [htsget-http-core]: htsget-http-core
 [htsget-http-lambda]: htsget-http-lambda
 [htsget-search]: htsget-search
+[htsget-search-overview]: htsget-search/README.md#Overview
 [htsget-test-utils]: htsget-test-utils

+[storage-backend]: htsget-search/src/storage
+[local-storage]: htsget-search/src/storage/local.rs
+[s3-storage]: htsget-search/src/storage/aws.rs

 [data]: data
 [deploy]: deploy